 WWWBT 13 or Blue butterflies at CF!

 I am drinking my morning coffee in a nice, porcelain mug I paid 17 pounds for at Harrods.
 It’s full of cows.
 The mug.
-Bred cows – Jersey and Beltet Galloway are on the inside, and I have another 6 other breeds on the outside.
-Together with some flowers, a cream skimmer, a three legged stool, a milk pail, and a milk churn.
+Bred cows – Jersey and Beltet Galloway are on the inside, and I have 6 other breeds on the outside.
+Together with some flowers, a cream skimmer, a three-legged stool, a milk pail, and a milk churn.
 Quite a mug I have here.
 Someone who is into cows and dairy stuff might think.

 Oh, and I’m smoking again.
 Well….
-Does puffing a cherry small cigar once in a while count as smoking?
+Does puffing a small cherry cigar once in a while count as smoking?
 Probably yes, and I don’t want to live in denial anymore.
-So, here it is, I’m smoking again, I’ve restarted my trainings with Circuit Factory and we agreed, Darren and I, not to mention the Camus night ever again.
+So, here it is, I’m smoking again, I’ve restarted my training with Circuit Factory and we agreed, Darren and I, not to mention the Camus night ever again.
 Because, apparently, nothing happened.
-We just had some nice dinner, he fixed my router password, I drove him crazy reading him Camus in French, and that was it!
+We just had some nice dinner, he fixed my router password, I drove him crazy reading Camus in French, and that was it!

 After the final whistle, I collapse on a black mat, trying to catch my breath, my neurons, my words… He’s talking to me…

 Well, I’m thinking, tonight I will undress you, count all your moles, divide the skin on your back into independent territories, with no capitals, no kings and no constitutions, free of any possible oppression, where only blue butterflies are entitled to have an opinion.

 ‘Su is having a party.
 Come, it’s gonna be fun!’

 I don’t do parties, I want to tell him.
 I am the queen of solitude, controversial music and liquors with no points of view whatsoever.

 ‘Sure, I’ll be there!’